 What can go wrong with the MPI Plan?

 I think I've already said it, but the long and short of it is what can go wrong is that you can lose all your money.
-Technically, you can lose all your money in any kind of investment, but it would happen for different reasons with a IUL.
+Technically, you can lose all your money in any investment, but it would happen for different reasons with an IUL.

-Ultimately, I think it's more likely you could lose all your money with a IUL, than if your money were in a regular retirement account or real estate.
-Although you can still lose a lot with stocks and real estate if all goes to hell.
+Ultimately, I think it's more likely you could lose all your money with an IUL, than if your money were in a regular retirement account or real estate.
+However, you can still lose a lot with stocks and real estate if all goes to hell.

 The cost of insurance outpaces plan growth